Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space: Outline of the proof

 Here we describe a general strategy of using Theorem \ref{thm;2} to prove pointwise equidistribution for other $g_1$ expanding subgroups not necessarily abelian.
 In particular we derive Theorem \ref{thm;1} from it.
-We need to use the following \begin{thm}[\cite{s96},\cite{sw96}] Let $U'$ be a connected Ad-unipotent $ g_1 $ expanding subgroup of $G$.
+We need to use the following result about asymptotic equidistribution of measures. \begin{thm}[\cite{s96},\cite{sw96}] Let $U'$ be a connected $\Ad$-unipotent $ g_1 $ expanding subgroup of $G$.
 Suppose that $\mu$ is a probability measure on $U'$ absolutely continuous with respect to the Haar measure.
 Let $\mu_ x$ be the push forward of $\mu$ to $L/\Gamma$ with respect to the map $u\in U'\to ux$.
 Then

-\end{thm} This result is not explicitly stated in both of the papers but it is a simple consequence.
+\end{thm} This result is not explicitly stated in both of the papers, but it can be derived easily from the main results there as we will see.
 Let $H$ be the subgroup of $G$ generated by $\{g_t: t\in \mathbb R\}$ and $U'$.
-It is easy to see that $g_1$ expanding property implies that the Zariski closure of $\rho(H)$ is an epimorphic subgroup of $\rho(G)$ for any finite dimensional real representation $\rho$ of $G$.
-Furthermore the ray $\{g_t: t>0\}$ is contained in the cone of \cite{sw96} Lemma 2.1 for any nontrivial irreducible representation $\rho$.
-Therefore Theorem \ref{thm;old} follows from \cite{sw96} Theorem 1.4.
+Then the $g_1$ expanding property implies that the Zariski closure of $\rho(H)$ is an epimorphic subgroup of $\rho(G)$ for any finite dimensional real representation $\rho$ of $G$.
+Furthermore the ray $\{g_t: t>0\}$ is contained in the cone of \cite[Lemma 2.1]{sw96} for any nontrivial irreducible representation $\rho$.
+Therefore Theorem \ref{thm;old} follows from \cite[Theorem 1.4]{sw96}.

-In case $U'$ is abelian and $g_1$ expanding we obtain in Theorem \ref{thm;2} that the Haar measure of $U'$ is generic at $x\in L/\Gamma$.
-This seems to be true when $U'$ is not assumed to be abelian.
-In view of Theorem \ref{thm;old} it suffices to show that for almost every $u\in U'$